werf/werf/docs/pages/reference/registry/tag.md

 When werf builds images, the result is a build cache — a set of image layers.
 To create a final image and assign a specified docker tag (see more about image naming [here]({{ site.baseurl }}/reference/registry/image_naming.html)) use `werf tag` command.

-You might want to create a named images for built images with `werf tag` command in some cases:
+You might want to create a named images for built images with `werf tag` command to push these named images with command other than [werf push command]({{ site.baseurl }}/reference/registry/push.html).

-* To run containers from these images locally with command other than `werf dimg run` [command]({{ site.baseurl }}/reference/cli/image_run.html).
-For example with [docker run](https://docs.docker.com/engine/reference/run/) or [docker compose](https://docs.docker.com/compose/overview).
-* To push these named images with command other than [werf push commands]({{ site.baseurl }}/reference/registry/push.html).
 For example with [docker push](https://docs.docker.com/engine/reference/commandline/image_push/).

 Build images with [build commands]({{ site.baseurl }}/reference/cli/image_build.html) before assigning tags.